Elevating the lives, voices, and dreams of Indigenous Women

 WATCH A DISCUSSION ABOUT THE INTERGENERATIONAL INDIGENOUS WOMEN’S SISTERHOOD

-Executive Director Katsi Cook, Program Director Gail Small, and Social Distance Powwow leader and Future Legacy Leader Jessie TakenAlive Rencountre to discuss the Spirit Aligned Leadership Program.
+Executive Director Katsi Cook, Program Director Gail Small, and Social Distance Powwow leader and Future Legacy Leader Jessie TakenAlive Rencountre to discuss Spirit Aligned Leadership.

 1. Can family members apply together for this intergenerational leadership program?